Skip to main content

 Neobank: A Definition

 Neobanks aren’t banks in the traditional sense.
 Instead, they’re a type of financial technology (fintech) company that leverages modern money management tools to provide users with services similar to ones you’d find at a traditional bank.
-Unlike traditional banks and digital banks, neobanks lack a banking charter, which we’ll discuss more in a moment.
+Neobanks rarely hold their own banking charter, which means their deposits may not be protected by FDIC insurance.
+They often partner with chartered institutions to expand their services.
+For that reason, they’re not directly regulated or audited by bank examiners.

 How Do Neobanks Work?